omega8cc/boa/docs/PROVIDES.md

 12. Perfect Forward Secrecy (PFS) support in Nginx.
 13. PHP extensions: Zend OPcache, PHPRedis, UploadProgress, MailParse, and ionCube.
 14. Fast Redis Cache/Lock/Path with DB auto-failover for all Drupal core versions.
-15. Limited Shell, SFTP, and FTPS accounts per Aegir Client with per-site access.
+15. Limited Shell, SFTP, and FTPS accounts per Ægir Client with per-site access.
 16. Drush access on the command line in all shell accounts.
 17. Composer and Drush Make access on the command line for the main shell account only.
 18. PHP error debugging, including WSOD, enabled on the fly on `.dev` aliases.